slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### The dream of carbon air capture edges toward reality

+2021-09-29

+- Deprecates existing articles on this subject.

 ### Movable housing for scalable cities

 2021-09-21